brendanberg/trilobyte/README.md

 Data objects have a `stringWithEncoding` method that takes an encoding object that determines the output encoding.
-The code snippet below shows how to create a Base58 encoded string from Data instance `d` above.
+The code snippet below shows how to create a Base58 encoded string from a Data instance we call `dat`.

 	>>> dat = Data('ba58b7c4fbe6c19a', Base16)
 	>>> dat.stringWithEncoding(Base58)